aishanianandd/grimshire-manor/README.md

 >- Player must guess who the murderer is
 >- Game ends if the player guesses correctly or incorrectly
->- Player may also lose if they run out of time or turns
+>- Player may also lose if they run out of turns
 >
 >
 ---